|

 real-life vampires.
 Shot in Hungary, the sets have a vaguely East

-guys, and we're supposed to think that we're in some (alternative?)
+guys!
+And we're supposed to think that we're in some (alternative?)
 United

 |